 Call for abstracts

-S4 is an interdisciplinary conference open to all researchers working with small samples: from researchers in the social, behavioral, and medical sciences who encounter small samples in their work, to statisticians and methodologists who develop and evaluate methods for small sample research.
+S4 is an interdisciplinary conference open to all researchers working with small samples: from researchers in the social, behavioural, and medical sciences who encounter small samples in their work, to statisticians and methodologists who develop and evaluate methods for small sample research.
 One of the conference goals is to encourage a dialogue between researchers who are struggling to answer their research questions because they have small samples and methodologists and statisticians who develop methods for small sample research.
-The conference (March 5-8, 2018) will feature two types of presentations: posters and talks.
+Researchers who would like to contribute to this dialogue are happily invited to submit a presentation.
+The conference will feature two types of presentations: posters and talks.

-There will be a Young Researcher Award for the best talk.
+There will be a Young Researcher Award for the best talk by PhD-student.
 The recipients of the awards will be reimbursed for their conference registration fee and the costs of attending the conference dinner.